Given at the College of Southern Nevada Department of Fine Arts, Art Space Gallery on Thursday, October 6th, 2022.

 I realized I needed to master a technical expertise, in which the act of drawing again could become second nature to me, as it did when I was a child.
 I went back, and I UNTAUGHT myself how to draw in the sparing, economic and abstract lines of an Architect.
 I went back and retrained myself with seemingly long forgotten principals of drawing rooted in optical theory prior to the turn of the 20th century.
 Broadly speaking, that period of academic tradition in Art before Art became a mode of individual artistic expression.
 These learned techniques finally gave me an ability not only to draw what I saw, but what I should see according to principle, according to belief.
 This was a powerful idea for me.
 Yes, a methodology – really a philosophy – of applied drawing principles as tools in themselves.
 Applicable at every scale, in every circumstance, and at every level of observation.
 Such a simple idea and yet so effective.
 Armed with these tools, I believed I would be lead to SEEING with a capital “S”, and taken back to that moment half a century ago in Athens when I “SAW” for the first time.

 These drawings behind me are the result.
 You might call them “realistic”, or “representational” – copies or facsimiles of reality.
 But my hope is that as you look a little closer, you’ll see that these drawings are a search for revelation.
-The subject is Greece – the Greece of Antiquity and of Myth, of Mystery, of both ephemeral and timeless beauty, but also the Greece of today – the utilitarian, the worn, the very old.
+The subject is Greece – the Greece of Antiquity and of Myth, of Mystery, of both ephemeral and timeless beauty, but also the Greece of today – the utilitarian, the worn, the very old, the revived.
 And all illuminated under that miraculous divine light.
 And in this context, I see these drawings as attempts at documenting a broader hyper-reality, a reality beyond our visible spectrum, beyond the physical manifestation.
 A metaphysical essence and realm that one knows is there, that one believes is there, that one senses is there, but a realm and essence that may not necessarily be revealed with mere physical vision and abstract documentation.